JaciBrunning/EmbeddedTools/README.md

         target('myTarget') {
             addresses << '172.22.11.2' << 'mydevice'        // Addresses to attempt to deploy to, in order of preference mkdirs = true           // Make directories on the remote device when deploying.
+Default: true discoverInstant = true  // Instantly stop the discovery process when the first target is found (faster).
 Default: true directory = 'mydir'     // The subdirectory on the target to deploy to.
 Default: SSH Default user = 'myuser'         // User to login as.
 Required. password = '***'        // Password to use.
 Default: blank